Steroids have been part of the bodybuilding scene for quite some time.

 9. Shrunken Testicles

 Steroid users on a cycle can see a reversal of these effects within a few weeks.
-For those who abuse using steroids, however, it can lead to a permanent condition.
+For individuals suffering from steroid abuse, however, it can lead to a permanent condition.

 10. Stretch Marks

-Individuals that are using steroids are also prone to developing stretch marks.
+Individuals who are using anabolic steroids are also prone to developing stretch marks.

-This occurs in individuals that grow their muscles too quickly and exceed the speed at which their skin can stretch.
+This occurs in individuals who grow their muscles too quickly and exceed the speed at which their skin can stretch.

-However, natural bodybuilders may also incur stretch marks; thus, make sure to look out for other symptoms as well.
+However, natural bodybuilders may also experience stretching; thus, make sure to look out for other symptoms of steroid use as well.

-According to evidence-based studies, “surveys in the American field indicate that drug or steroid use among community weight trainers attending gyms and health clubs is 15%-30%.” - Julien S. Baker, Professor of Physiology
+According to evidence-based studies, surveys in the American field indicate that drug or steroid use among community weight trainers attending gyms and health clubs is 15%-30% .

 About The Author